norswap/autumn/doc/A2-first-grammar.md

 ## Conclusion

 There you have it, your first grammar!
-From now on, we won't use BNF notation anymore, in favor of actual Autumn code.
+From now on, we won't use EBNF notation anymore, in favor of actual Autumn code.
 We also won't repeat what the methods we've already seen do.

 Next up: a look under the hood of Autumn ([A3.
 How Autumn Works](A3-how-autumn-works.md)), then